Chassis/mailcatcher/README.md

-# This extension is now deprecated and no longer maintain.
+# This extension is now deprecated and no longer maintained.
 Please use our extension [Mailhog](https://github.com/Chassis/MailHog) instead!

 #### Mailcatcher
 A Chassis extension to install and configure